REPBIO-LAB/SVModeller/README.md

 [Link to Zenodo](https://zenodo.org/records/14629433?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjkxODlmMGVmLTU4ZmMtNGQ5NC04MmRmLWNiNTc3NWRlZGEzYSIsImRhdGEiOnt9LCJyYW5kb20iOiIzMTQyNDg4MjcyYTI2ZDRmZTI3MTcwOGJkNTEzY2RiNyJ9.0ikZdwVU-K6ffwjmEb3HudqHvyz52Umt0XZyO91t_1ffEeP3VTV9iKaRhTWBf8ABoF03R24WMKzMu23yDjpX3Q)

+## Required software
+The Genome Analysis API [(GAPI)](https://github.com/REPBIO-LAB/GAPI.git), release 1.0.4, must be installed in the same directory as the SVModeller modules.

+SVModeller has been developed and tested with the following software versions:
+-	Python 3.9
+-	pandas 2.3.0
+-	numpy 2.0.2
+-	distfit 1.8.9
+-	pysam 0.23.3
+-	pbsim3 3.0.4
+-	minimap2 2.22
+-	samtools 1.19.2

+For reproducibility and compatibility, it is recommended to use these exact versions or later compatible releases.

 ## Additional scripts
 - Filter_VCF_information.py: to remove from VCF files the information field, keeping just the event length.

 ## Developers
-SVModeller has been developed by Ismael Vera Muñoz at the Repetitive DNA Biology (REPBIO) Lab at the Centre for Genomic Regulation (CRG) (2024-2025).
+SVModeller has been developed by Ismael Vera-Munoz (orcid.org/0009-0009-2860-378X) at the Repetitive DNA Biology (REPBIO) Lab at the Centre for Genomic Regulation (CRG) (2024-2026).

 ## License
 SVModeller is distributed under the AGPL-3.0.
 Consult the [LICENSE](https://github.com/REPBIO-LAB/SVModeller/blob/main/LICENSE) file for more information.